lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 It is simple to create or upload new files to the remote repository by clicking the respective grey buttons (see the grey button on the previous screen-shot).
-If we click `Create new file`, we get a interface where we can give the file a name (here we use `pancakes.md`, specifying the markdown file extension), and copy/paste and adapt the recipe from the recipe [BBC recipe](https://www.bbc.com/food/recipes/basicpancakeswithsuga_66226)
+I can click `Create new file` to open a interface where I can give the file a name (here we use `pancakes.md`, specifying the markdown file extension), and copy/paste and adapt the recipe from the recipe [BBC recipe](https://www.bbc.com/food/recipes/basicpancakeswithsuga_66226)